This page contains advice about:

 You must consider whether it is necessary for your camera to operate beyond the boundary of your property.

 If your camera covers, even partially, any areas beyond the boundaries of your property, such as neighbouring gardens or the street, then it will no longer be exempt from the Data Protection Act (DPA) under the domestic purposes exemption.
-This does not mean that you are breaching the DPA but it does mean that you are subject to it.
+This does not mean that you are breaching the DPA but it does mean that you might need to take some steps to comply with it.

 What can I do to make sure that what I’m doing complies with the DPA?